Water is Precious

 What are the restrictions for commercial and other non-domestic water users?

-Commercial and other non-domestic water users cannot:
+Commercial water users can:

-- Operate a car wash unless it uses recycled water
+- Operate a car wash service

 How can you help us to respond to the drought?